mega-data-ai/About-Me/README.md

 # 👋 Hi, I’m Meghana
-👀 I am a self taught Data Scientist and Data Analyst.
+👀 I am a Data Scientist and Data Analyst.
 I have a Master's in Electrical Engineering.
 I have had wonderful opportunities in my past work experiences to hone my Data Analysis and Data Science skills through projects as well.
 - 🌱 I’m actively learning and improving my skills in Python, Machine Learning, Statistics and Data Science, AI and more related areas.